-Saint-Petersburg Edition 2017 Rules for the Equipment of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2017.
+Saint-Petersburg Edition 2019 Rules for the Equipment of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2019.

-The present twentieth edition of the Rules is based on the nineteenth edition of 2016 taking into account the additions and amendments developed immediately before publication.
+The present edition of the Rules is based on the 2018 edition taking into account the amendments developed immediately before publication.